2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - First, it might be relevant **to find a larger venue to hold meetings and events**, especially if you could only accommodate about 20 people previously.
 - Second, if you notice that the human presence becomes too overwhelming, you can also, for subsequent meetings, **require participants to register** (this can be done via the Meetup app, or through a standard form), **or arrange multiple meetings over the month** (for example: a beginner's meeting, an intermediate meeting, and an expert meeting);
-- Additionally, it is certain that many beginners in the ecosystem will join you, primarily to make money. **To keep conversations focused on Bitcoin during these rapidly growing meetings** we recommend:
+- Additionally, it is certain that many beginners in the ecosystem will join you, primarily to make a profit. **To keep conversations focused on Bitcoin during these rapidly growing meetings** we recommend:

 a) **To conduct a thematic presentation on Bitcoin during these meetings**, as this will subsequently lead to a good portion of the participants discussing this topic, and not a so-called new revolutionary project.